freeCodeCamp/freeCodeCamp/docs/how-to-setup-freecodecamp-locally.md

 ---

 *Tip for Windows Home user (using Docker Toolbox):*\
-To view the app in your browser, go to the adress indicated:
+To view the app in your browser, go to the address indicated:
 ```shell
 You can now view @freecodecamp/client in the browser.
 client_1        |